dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 <!-- ### 2.3 Understanding your dapp project -->

-Your `Hello` dapp project is composed of two canisters
+The `hello` project is composed of two canisters:

--   `hello` canister which contains the template backend logic
+-   `hello` canister, which contains the template backend logic

--   `hello_assets` canister which contains the dapp assets (images, html files, etc)
+-   `hello_assets` canister, which contains the dapp assets (images, html files, etc)

 ![hello Dapp](_attachments/2-canisters-hello-dapp.png)